-But now and again a movie comes along which proves that with the right script and director, you can produce a classic that is not only well made, but scary also.
+But now and again a movie comes along which proves that with the right script and director, you can produce a classic that is not only well made but scary also.
 The Autopsy of Jane Doe.

 When a violent murder leaves behind an unidentified body, father and son coroners Tommy and Austin Tilden are tasked with finding a cause of death for the local sheriff by the next day.
 Forced to work through the night,

 Full marks to actress Olwen Kelly who plays the corpse of the title, it must have been a gruelling experience to be just lying there naked for the whole of the movie but also to give a very eerie atmosphere to the whole proceedings.

-Norwegian director André Øvredal keeps his very Scandinavian sensibility to the film, this is his first feature after Troll Hunter (if you have not seen that check it out, its great fun!), he even had a coroner on hand throughout the shoot to make sure everything was as authentic as possible.
+Norwegian director André Øvredal keeps his very Scandinavian sensibility to the film, this is his first feature after Troll Hunter (if you have not seen that check it out, it is great fun!), he even had a coroner on hand throughout the shoot to make sure everything was as authentic as possible.

-The only disappointment of this release is lack of extras apart from a short interview with the director from writer Alan Jones.
-Whats more dissapointing is that the USA release has a behind the scenes feature as well as interviews with cast and crew.
+The only disappointment of this release is the lack of extras apart from a short interview with the director from writer Alan Jones.
+What’s more disappointing is that the USA release has a behind-the-scenes feature as well as interviews with the cast and crew.